Estimated reading time: 28 minutes

 D.D.’s lengthy letter states nothing about his education at West Point or his subversive intelligence activity in the Civil War.

 While D.D.’s letter makes occasional references to Hyde’s Ferry in Nashville and the family residence there, D.D. makes no reference whatsoever that Frank and Jesse James later lived of the former James family land after the Civil War.

 D.D. is plainly silent about the Bank of Commerce in Nashville, where his brother John Duke James was the bank’s president and where D.D. was the bank’s cashier.

 Most glaringly, D.D. is entirely tacit about the Forks of the Road slave market in Natchez, Mississippi.
 D.D., his brothers John Duke and Thomas Green James, with their associate Benjamin F. Cochran in Richmond, Virginia operating as James & Cochran, were slave traders in the years leading up to the Civil War.

 Letter Prompts Intense Research Probe

 This significant letter has laid the groundwork for a decade of new research into this hidden and lost branch of the James family tree.
-In recent years, an abundance of new information has risen from the deep South.
-This new knowledge surprisingly has tied together many unexplained discoveries of the past.
+In recent years, an abundance of new information has risen from the depths of the South.
+This new knowledge surprisingly ties together many discoveries of the past, formerly unexplained.

 - The origination point of James City, now Leon in Madison County, Virginia & Rev. Daniel James